mattkx/CSE6242_Project/README.txt

 The backend application is a Python Flask app that serves data to the frontend upon request.
 When the user presses submit, the frontend makes a request to a REST endpoint with query parameters that represent their selections on the input variables to use for demand.
 The backend will strip those query arguments and then iterate across the entire known group of stations in the Citibike network, using the demand model to calculate what the projected demand of rides at any particular station is.
 Once the demand for all stations is calculated, the backend routes the 10 stations with the top demand to the Neo4J database.
 The Neo4J database, using a Cypher query, is then able to effectively create an ordering of which stations to visit first to redistribute bicycles to replenish and provide more rides.
 Once the backend has the output of the Cypher query, it returns the order to reallocate bicycles to the front end.

 ---INSTALLATION---
+A demo video is provided for the user later in this document.

 This installation assumes the user is utilizing the cloud-hosted Neo4J DB.
 If the user would prefer to instantiate a local version, instructions are below the execution section.
 The default and assumed approach is use of the cloud-hosted Neo4J.

 This installation assumes the user is on a Linux environment and has installed Python 3.7.X and has some version of pip installed.
 The user should create a virtual environment and install the requirements for this project by using the following commands: